 This makes Chromecast an ideal choice for anyone looking to enhance their productivity and entertainment experience.

-If you wanted to extend your screen without any limitations, we also provided you with alternative methods that can help you achieve that goal.
+If you want to extend your screen without any limitations, we also provide you with alternative methods that can help you achieve that goal.

 We want to hear from you!
 Did you know how to use Chromecast as a second monitor?